 Your search for the reference will be quicker and more accurate if you can narrow down in which district the event would have taken place.
 You can search the GRO indexes for free online at Freebmd and on commercial websites including Ancestry and FindMyPast, which charge for the information.

 Six large libraries (in Birmingham, Bridgend, Manchester, Newcastle, Plymouth and The British Library) plus the City of Westminster Archives Centre, offer free of charge access to the GRO indexes on microfiche, whilst a list of organisations which hold full or regional index microfiches can be found on the GRO website.

-Once you’ve found the reference, visit the GRO website to order the certificate, or tel: 0300 123 1837.
+Once you’ve found the reference, visit the GRO website to order the certificate.
 Delivery is four working days if you gave the GRO reference, or fifteen working days if not.

 Scottish and Irish birth, marriage and death records